neuecoreutils/info/md/text/STATUS.md

 **Phase Stats**

-Phase name and how many components are in said phase
+Phase name and how many components are in said phase:

 | Phase Name       | Components       |
 | ---------------- | ---------------- |